 We launched the grants at the Exmoor Pony Centre and ran the scheme for 3 years.
 Promotion was led by Linzi Green, our Exmoor Pony Officer based at the Moorland Mousie Trust.

 "This fund was exclusively available to benefit the free-living moorland herds here on Exmoor," said Jason Ball, the Scheme Manager.

 "Our grant decisions were advised by an independent panel of experts who understand the moors and pony management much better than I do."

 "We are grateful to the Heritage Lottery Fund who recognised the special importance of the ponies as part of the landscape.
-The funding makes a real impact, and together the Exmoor Pony Society, Moorland Mousie Trust and Exmoor National Park Authority are busy promoting the Exmoor Pony."
+The funding has made a real, practical impact, an important part of the project as a whole."

-What is Heart of Exmoor?
-Exmoor Moorland Landscape Partnership launched a Heritage Lottery Funded scheme in 2011 that promotes moorland as the Heart of Exmoor.
+The Exmoor Moorland Landscape Partnership launched a Heritage Lottery Funded scheme in 2011 promoting moorland as the Heart of Exmoor.

 The Heart of Exmoor scheme helps people to enjoy and appreciate Exmoor's moorland and supports those who take care of it.
-The scheme's fifteen projects invest half a million pounds to benefit the landscape and community.
+The scheme's nineteen projects have invested over 1 million pounds to benefit the landscape and community.
 To find out more, please visit www.heartofexmoor.org.uk or call 01398 322164.